-In the majority of countries, forms of violence are not related with socioeconomic background, with the exception of Greece, where physical violence is reported as perpetrated by lowest socio-economic groups and non-physical (exclusion, threats) by the most privileged ones.
+In the majority of countries, forms of violence are not related to socio-economic background, with the exception of Greece, where physical violence is reported as being perpetrated by the lowest socio-economic groups and non-physical (exclusion, threats) by the most privileged ones.

 Physical violence in lower ones [socio-economic strata] and isolation and, 'I don't invite you', 'I won't talk to you', 'I'm ignoring you', 'I'm meddling with your stuff', and so on, in upper ones.
 (Activist Group 2, Greece p.
 26)

 3.3.5.
-Main Characteristics of Perpetrators and Victims
+Main characteristics of perpetrators and victims

-In general, traits attributed to perpetrators and victims are used alternatively.
-Therefore, focus groups participants describe victims and perpetrators in similar ways, meaning thereby that there are no discernible (personality) traits, which are susceptible to oppose victims to perpetrators, so that roles may be interchangeable (Rafalska&Styslavska, 2016, p.10;Enyedi&Lázár, 2016, p.
+In general, traits attributed to perpetrators and victims are used inter changeably.
+Therefore, participants of the focus groups describe victims and perpetrators in similar ways, meaning thereby that there are no discernible (personality) traits, which differentiate victims and perpetrators, so that roles may be interchangeable (Rafalska & Styslavska, 2016, p.10; Enyedi & Lázár, 2016, p.
 5).
 When referring to perpetration and victimisation, special emphasis is placed on students and less on teachers or parents.
-Therefore, mainly students are portrayed as perpetrators and victims (Enyedi&Lázár, 2016;Rafalska&Styslavska, 2016;Mitulescu, Scoda&Sandru, 2016).
-Nevertheless, in some cases perpetration and victimisation are illustrated with regard to teachers-to-students violence (Zambeta et al., 2016, p.
-11;Vujović,

-2016, p.
-2;Mitulescu, Scoda&Şandru, 2016, p.
-11) and parents-to-students and -teachers (Zambeta et al., 2016, p.
-11 & 27;Mitulescu, Scoda&Şandru, 2016, p.
+Therefore, in the main students are portrayed as perpetrators and victims (Enyedi & Lázár, 2016; Rafalska & Styslavska, 2016; Mitulescu, Scoda & Sandru, 2016).
+Nevertheless, in some cases perpetration and victimisation are illustrated with regard to teacher-student violence (Zambeta et al., 2016, p.
+11; Vujović, 2016, p.
+2; Mitulescu, Scoda & Şandru, 2016, p.
+11) and parent-student and parent-teacher (Zambeta et al., 2016, p.
+11 & 27; Mitulescu, Scoda & Şandru, 2016, p.
 10).

-Main Characteristics of Perpetrators
+Main characteristics of perpetrators

-Perpetrators are portrayed with emphasis on psychological terms(Ringrose&Renold, 2010), such as being full of tension (Enyedi&Lázár 2016, p.
-6), that it is surprising that they are only stressed as much as they are, because there is no valve to let off steam, tension is building up inside them, and it looks as if we adults close off these valves at times.
+Perpetrators are portrayed with an emphasis on psychological terms (Ringrose & Renold, 2010), such as being full of tension (Enyedi & Lázár 2016, p.
+6),

+(...) that it is surprising that they are only stressed as much as they are, because there is no valve to let off steam, tension is building up inside them, and it looks as if we adults close off these valves at times.